meteor/meteor/README.md

 <br />

 <a id="roles-migration" name="roles-migration"></a>
+## Migration to 4.0

+If you are currently using this package in a version older than 3.6, please upgrade to 3.6 and follow all the steps described for previous major version upgrades.
+Make sure to stay on 3.x until you have run the migration scripts as those are no longer available in version 4.

+Before upgrading to version 4 make sure that all your server side roles call use the async versions of the functions.

+Here is a full list of new async functions:
+  * createRoleAsync
+  * deleteRoleAsync
+  * renameRoleAsync
+  * addRolesToParentAsync
+  * removeRolesFromParentAsync
+  * addUsersToRolesAsync
+  * setUserRolesAsync
+  * removeUsersFromRolesAsync
+  * userIsInRoleAsync
+  * getRolesForUserAsync
+  * getUsersInRoleAsync
+  * getGroupsForUserAsync
+  * getScopesForUserAsync
+  * renameScopeAsync
+  * removeScopeAsync
+  * isParentOfAsync

+> NOTE: The sync version of these functions are still available on the client.

 ## Migration to 3.0

 If you are currently using this package in a version older than 2.x, please upgrade to 2.0 by running the migration script required there: https://github.com/Meteor-Community-Packages/meteor-roles/tree/v2#migration-to-20